LinfengTonyHan/Holistic_Ensemble_Perception/README.md

 # Holistic_Ensemble_Perception

-This repository contains the project codes written by Linfeng Han for the project **Holistic Ensemble Perception** (in remote collaboration with Dr. Allison Yamanashi Leib and Dr. David Whitney at Dept. of Psychology, UC Berkeley.
+This repository contains the project codes written by Linfeng Han for the project **Holistic Ensemble Perception** (in remote collaboration with Dr. Allison Yamanashi Leib and Dr. David Whitney at the Dept. of Psychology, UC Berkeley.

 Two sets of experiments were conducted.
 Experiment 1 was conducted online (Amazon M-turk).